HristoKolev/webpack-workshop/README.md

 - Copy the contents of the `extra/02-webpack-config` directory to the root directory of this workshop.

-- Run the `build` script and examine the output in the `dist` directory.
+- Run the `build` npm script and examine the output in the `dist` directory.

 ```
 npm run build